-Once the internal WDT oscillator (RC oscillator with a period of 65μs/5V normally) is selected, it is first divided by 256 (8-stage) to get the nominal time-out period of approximately 17ms/5V.
+Once the internal WDT oscillator (RC oscillator with a period of 65μs at 5V normally) is selected, it is first divided by 256 (8-stage) to get the nominal time-out period of approximately 17ms at 5V.
 This time-out period may vary with temperatures, VDD and process variations.
 By invoking the WDT prescaler, longer time-out periods can be realized.
 Writing data to WS2, WS1, WS0 (bit 2,1,0 of the WDTS) can give different time-out periods.
-If WS2, WS1, and WS0 are all equal to 1, the division ratio is up to 1:128, and the maximum time-out period is 2.1s/5V seconds.
+If WS2, WS1 and WS0 are all equal to "1", the division ratio is up to 1:128, and the maximum time-out period is 2.1s at 5V seconds.
 If the WDT oscillator is disabled, the WDT clock may still come from the instruction clock and operate in the same manner except that in the HALT state the WDT may stop counting and lose its protecting purpose.
 In this situation the logic can only be restarted by external logic.
-The high nibble and bit 3 of the WDTS are reserved for user's defined flags, which can be used to indicate some specified status.